What is Exoscale Compute?

 Redundancy & Disaster Recovery

 Exoscale Object Storage provides a reliable way to store large amounts of data and is, therefore, it is an ideal platform for storing backups.
-Note, however, that Exoscale does not automatically back up instances to the object storage, which must be done by the customer.
-Also note, that neither Exoscale Compute, nor Exoscale Simple Object Storage automatically encrypts data, so if you want to encrypt your backups for long term storage, you will have to implement that in your backup solution.
+Note, however, that Exoscale does not automatically back up instances to the object storage, which the customer must do.
+Also note, that neither Exoscale Compute nor Exoscale Simple Object Storage automatically encrypts data, so if you want to encrypt your backups for long-term storage, you will have to implement that in your backup solution.

-As Exoscale does not automatically scale or failover machines, it also falls to the user to implement a redundancy solution.
-This is often desirable, as it is much easier and more performant to implement such a solution on top of the virtual machine layer than under it.
+Exoscale does not automatically scale or failover machines; it also falls to the user to implement a redundancy solution.
+This is often desirable, as implementing such a solution on top of the virtual machine layer is much easier and more performant than under it.

 Standard solutions to provide redundancy include running a load balancer, multiple copies of service, and synchronizing the data between them.
-It is also strongly recommended and also distribute to implement automated machine installations for this purpose the machines using anti-affinity groups and into multiple geographical zones.
+It is also strongly recommended and distributed to implement automated machine installations.
+For this purpose, the machines use anti-affinity groups and into multiple geographical zones.

-Machines on Exoscale can be resized to any size, but to do that, the machines need to be stopped.
+Machines on Exoscale can be resized to any size, but the machines need to be stopped to do that.
 If the system is not designed to handle that, it may cause an outage.

-Generally, it is a best practice to design a system to start more machines, rather than changing the size of a machine, as it makes the system flexible.
-To facilitate that, automation is required.
+Generally, it is best to design a system to start more machines, rather than to change the size of a machine, as it makes the system flexible.
+Automation is required to facilitate that.